The Fireman

 Bottom Line

-The Fireman is a great thematically-driven thriller that explores the complexities of group relations, human nature, and the feeling of belonging.
+The Fireman is a thematically-driven thriller that explores the complexities of group relations, human nature, and the feeling of belonging.

 Our Rating